-The most exciting two minutes in sports is happening this weekend — and how will you be satisfying your appetite as you place your bets?
+The most exciting two minutes in sports is happening this weekend — so how will you be satisfying your appetite as you place your bets?

-The Hot Brown — an open-faced sandwich featuring crispy bacon, roasted turkey and rich Mornay sauce on thick Texas toast — made its debut at the Brown Hotel in Louisville during the 1920s when over 1,200 guests attending a dinner dance were looking for something to eat aside from the usual ham and eggs.
+The Hot Brown, an open-faced sandwich featuring crispy bacon, roasted turkey and rich Mornay sauce on thick Texas toast, made its debut at Louisville's Brown Hotel during the 1920s, when over 1,200 guests attending a dinner dance were looking for something to eat aside from the usual ham and eggs.

-It was then that Chef Fred Schmidt created the Hot Brown, which has since become a Kentucky Derby tradition, along with mint juleps and of course, Derby pie.
+It was then that chef Fred Schmidt created the iconic sandwich, which has since become a Kentucky Derby favorite (along with mint juleps, of course).

 - 2 oz. whole butter

 - 2 oz. all purpose flour

 - 16 oz. heavy cream

 - 1/2 cup grated Pecorino Romano cheese, plus 1 tablespoon for garnish